HackerYou/HYFallBootcamp2014/5-freelancing/5-tools-of-the-trade.md

 <http://www.screenr.com/>

-Another option is to "broadcast" a public google hangout which can then be pushed to youtube.
+Another option is to "broadcast" a public Google hangout which can then be pushed to YouTube.
 This doesn't provide any editing tools.